passiontalks/pt15/call.md

 We ask that all speakers join us for an informal practice talk session before the conference.
 These sessions help improve your talk by providing you an opportunity to give and receive feedback in an informal setting.
-Practice talks will be held at both Stanford (August 1, 10 and 14) and UC Berkeley (August 8), so speakers may attend whichever is most convenient.
+Practice talks will be held at Stanford (August 1, 10 and 14), UC Berkeley (August 8), and UC Davis (dates TBA), so speakers may attend whichever is most convenient.
 Sessions will be at most 2 hours, not including travel time to and from the session, with timeslots arranged according to speaker availability and preference.
 The committee will do its best to offer alternative accommodations if either location or schedule is a problem.
 Practice talks will be arranged after all decisions have been announced.

 ## Panel Discussions